jonasoesch/p9/paper.md

 ## Narrative visualization {#sec:narr-vis}

 ![1.
-The Washington Post uses annotation extensively to show how smaller counties had a tendency to swing to the right while cities were swinging left between 2004 and 2016.
-2. In this New York Times story about rural Russia[@Barry-13:russialeft], a map is used as a navigational aid [@Gamio-16:urbanrural].
-3. This article by *The pudding* explores what jobs truck drivers that are being replaced by self-driving cars could transition to [@Dworkin-18:whytech].
-At the end the reader can select other jobs that might be automated in the future and explore alternatives.
-4. Comes from an article on the still existing differences between Eastern and Western Germany [@Borgenheimer-14:germanunification].
-The two regions are consistently identified with through their color in the article. \label{narrative-visualization}](img/narrative-visualization.pdf)
+The Washington Post uses annotation extensively to the explain the changing voting behaviors of counties [@Gamio-16:urbanrural].
+2. In this story about rural Russia [@Barry-13:russialeft], a map is used as a navigational aid.
+3. At the end of an article on the job propsects of truck drivers that will be replaced by self-driving cars[@Dworkin-18:whytech], the reader can explore other jobs.
+4. From an article on still existing differences between Eastern and Western Germany [@Borgenheimer-14:germanunification].
+The two regions are consistently identified by their color. \label{narrative-visualization}](img/narrative-visualization.pdf)

-After a few years of experimentation with including interactive, explorative visualization in their stories, multiple online newspapers have found that users don't click on them, except when the authors make it abundantly clear why they should interact [@Stabe-16:whyft; @Tse-16:whywe].
-Archie Tse from the New York Times puts it like this:
+After a few years of experimentation with including interactive, explorative visualization in their stories, multiple online newspapers have found that users don't click on them, except when the authors make it abundantly clear why they should interact [@Stabe-16:whyft, @Tse-16:whywe].
+Archie Tse from the New York Times puts it like this [@Tse-16:whywe]:

 > If you make the reader click or do anything other than scroll, something spectacular has to happen.

 A study by Boy et al. [@Boy-15:suggestedinteractivity] titled "Does it Engage Users to Explore Data?" came to a similar conclusion: Participants preferred to gain information from a textual narrative rather than from an interactive visualization.
 Their preference changed only when the authors showed an animated mouse cursor that hovered over the visualization and showed how participants would quickly get the answer through interaction.
 These findings indicate that readers prefer a high amount of guidance in presentations of data because it removes the burden of exploration from them.

 A recent field of research, called *narrative visualization*, is precisely concerned with the question of how to best guide readers when presenting data.
-Narrative visualizations on the surface share many traits with conventional visualization but they but they have four distinct characteristics that are all related to guiding the reader [@Riche-18:datadrivenstorytelling, pp. 85]: they **narrate and comment** a visualization through text, audio, and annotations (figure \ref{narrative-annotation}); they provide **navigation aids** like timelines, maps, breadcrumbs, etc. (figure \ref{narrative-navigation});  they provide **controlled exploration**  through embedded interactive visualization; and they **link separate charts** through color, animation and/or interaction (see figure \ref{narrative-visualization})
+Narrative visualizations on the surface share many traits with conventional visualization but they but they have four distinct characteristics that are all related to guiding the reader [@Riche-18:datadrivenstorytelling, pp. 85] (see figure \ref{narrative-visualization}): they **narrate and comment** a visualization through text, audio, and annotations; they provide **navigation aids** like timelines, maps, breadcrumbs, etc.; they provide **controlled exploration**  through embedded interactive visualization; and they **link separate charts** through color, animation and/or interaction

 As the name implies, narrative visualization puts charts into a narrative sequence.
 Such logical sequences are highly desirable when communicating as they lead to better understanding and higher recall of the information presented [@Thorndyke-77:cognitivestructures].
 But simply putting charts into a narrative. logical sequence is not enough.
 The author needs to somehow communicate how the individual charts are related, to link them [@Riche-18:datadrivenstorytelling, p.
 92].

-This can be done via an accompanying narrative text, but visual methods like color and animation have been used in practice (see number 4 in figure \ref{narrative-visualization}).
-But while animated transitions between charts have quickly gained popularity in recent times [TODO:sources], existing research does not necessarily indicate that animated transitions provide any benefits [@Tversky-02:animationcan, @Berney-16:doesanimation].
+This can be done via an accompanying narrative text, but visual methods like color and animation have also been used in practice (see number 4 in figure \ref{narrative-visualization}).
+But while animated transitions between charts have quickly gained popularity in recent times ([@sec:corpus-analysis]), existing research does not necessarily indicate that animated transitions provide any benefits [@Tversky-02:animationcan, @Berney-16:doesanimation].
 This motivates the present research on animated transitions in narrative visualization.